PedroChaparro/PI202202-alako-backend/docker/README.md

 ## Import File to HDFS

-1. Your file must be named `data.json`, place your file inside `files/data/`.
+1. Your file must be named `data.json`, place it as `files/data/data.json`.

 2. Execute the command below to import the file.
 Wait until it finishes: